 4. Recommends and collaborates in in-service education programs to promote staff development.

-5. Monitors the quality and type of care provided on all residential units, and the resident outcomes influenced by restorative care programming.
+5. Monitors the quality and type of care provided at all nursing units.

 6. Show empathy and interest in patients of all socio-economic conditions.

 7. Must demonstrate the knowledge and skills necessary to provide care appropriate to the age of the patients served.